Obsessive-Compulsive Disorder (OCD) is a mental health condition that causes patients to fixate on smaller aspects of life in an outsized way.

 Experiences significant problems in their daily life due to their obsessive or compulsive thoughts or behaviors

-OCD is typically treated with medication, psychotherapy, or both, according to the NIMH.
+OCD is typically treated with medication, psychotherapy, or both, according to the National Institute of Mental Health (NIMH).

 Psychotherapy